Why Invest in Case Studies: What They Are and Why They Matter

 While some customers may purchase your product based on the fact that a product page claims it’s an optimal solution for their problem, most want to know the “why” behind it.

 Case studies serve as the foundation for the “why.”
+They show real-world situations where your product made a real impact.

 Our case study with Ryan Robinson highlights how he recovered abandoning visitors and increased conversions by 500% using an exit-intent popup.

-4. Provide Social Proof
+4. Case Studies Provide Social Proof

 In this technology age, customers have become more demanding in terms of proof.

-Fifty years ago, a customer relied heavily on sales copy when it came to making a purchase decision.
+50 years ago, a customer relied heavily on sales copy when it came to making a purchase decision.

 If an advertisement for a pair of wool socks claimed it would keep their feet warmer than the closest competitor, that customer generally took the statement at face value.